 Note: This topic can be offered as an informational lecture, or as an interactive songwriting/brainstorming workshop for musicians and social activists thinking about the most effective ways to compose new tunes or choose songs for social movements.

 For Art's Sake: Social Ethics of Art

 Picasso once observed that artists use lies to tell the truth.
-Artists have the prophetic capacity to "speak" to us on a level beyond reason by appealing directly to our bodies, our emotions, and our imaginations.
-The arts can help us to see the truth about ourselves more clearly, and to imagine our way into a new future.
-But art and music can also be used in emotionally manipulative ways by those in power for political propaganda, commercial advertising, and religious indoctrination.
+Because artists have the prophetic capacity to "speak" to us on a level beyond reason - by appealing directly to our bodies, our emotions, and our imaginations - the arts can help us to see the truth about ourselves more clearly, and to imagine our way into a new future.
+But this same power also allows the arts to be used in emotionally manipulative ways by those in power - for political propaganda, commercial advertising, and religious indoctrination.
 Is there an ethics of art?
-Are our preferences in music, film, and art merely subjective, or do they belie deeper values and truth claims?
+Are our aesthetic preferences in music, film, and art merely subjective, or do they connect to deeper values and truth claims?
 How have factors like class, race, gender, and colonialism historically shaped our aesthetic sensibilities?
-This lecture/course challenges the ethical assumptions underlying modern art's belief in "art for art's sake," by looking at the role of the arts in the curation of social, economic, and political power.
+This lecture/course challenges the ethical assumptions underlying modern Western art's belief in "art for art's sake," by looking at the role of the arts in the curation of social, economic, and political power.

 Note: This topic can be offered as a lecture or taught as a 5- to 12-week class.